 - i.
 Quid Pro Quo Sexual Harassment is an employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual contact. - ii.
-Hostile Environment Sexual Harassment is unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person access to the University's Education Programs or Activities.

-- Sexual Assault includes the sex offenses of Rape, Sodomy, Sexual Assault with an Object, Fondling, Incest, and Statutory Rape.2 - 1.
+Hostile Environment Sexual Harassment is unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person access to the University's Education Programs or Activities. - iii.
+Sexual Assault includes the sex offenses of Rape, Sodomy, Sexual Assault with an Object, Fondling, Incest, and Statutory Rape. - a.
 "Rape" is the carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
 There is "carnal knowledge" if there is the slightest penetration of the vagina or penis by the sexual organ of the other person.
-Attempted Rape is included. - 2.
-"Sodomy" is oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - 3.
+Attempted Rape is included. - b.
+"Sodomy" is oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - c.
 "Sexual Assault with an Object" is using an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
-An "object" or "instrument" is anything used by the offender other than the offender's genitalia. - 4.
-"Fondling" is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - "Incest" is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by Missouri law. - 6.
-"Statutory Rape" is sexual intercourse with a person who is under the statutory age of consent as defined by Missouri law. - Domestic Violence is felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Missouri, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Missouri.
+An "object" or "instrument" is anything used by the offender other than the offender's genitalia. - d.
+"Fondling" is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including

-2 The University's definition of "Sexual Assault" is mandated by federal regulations implementing Title IX of the Education Amendments of 1972.
+&lt;sup>2 The University's definition of "Sexual Assault" is mandated by federal regulations implementing Title IX of the Education Amendments of 1972.
 Those regulations require the University to adopt a definition of "Sexual Assault" that incorporates various forcible and non-forcible sex crimes as defined by the FBI's Uniform Crime Reporting System.
 See 34 C.F.R. § 106.30(a).